frsyuki/pg_logical_cdc/README.md

 ## Poll mode

-If `--poll-mode SECS` is set, pg_logical_stream runs in poll mode.
+If `--poll-mode` is set, pg_logical_stream runs in poll mode.
 Poll mode is useful for HA configuration - a backup node takes over replication immediately when active node crashes.

 pg_logical_stream in poll mode doesn't output records.
 When it exits with code 0 (SUCCESS), run pg_logical_stream again without poll mode.

-Polling interval is configurable using --status-interval argument.
+if maximum amount of time set to `--poll-duration` passes, pg_logical_stream exits with exit code 9 (SLOT_IN_USE).
+It may also exit with 8 (SLOT_NOT_EXIST) if `--create-slot` is not set.

-Example use of poll-mode looks like as following:
+Example use of poll-mode is as following:

 ```
 #!/bin/sh

 while true; do
   # Run in poll mode.
-  pg_logical_stream --slot test_slot --poll-mode 60 --create-slot wal2json
+  pg_logical_stream --slot test_slot -J --poll-mode --poll-duration 60 --create-slot
   ecode=$?

   # If exist code is 0, slot is ready.
 Run pg_logical_stream without poll mode.